 There is a growing interest in the role of spirituality and religion in therapeutic healing.
-For example, in 2001, Koenig, McCullough and Larson edited the Handbook of Religion and Mental Health - a monumental publication of nearly 700 pages and over 2000 related articles.
-They concluded that "it is clear that much of the general public and a growing number of Health Professionals believe that religion and good health are somehow related" (Koenig, McCullough, & Larson, 2001, p.
+In 2001 Koenig, McCullough and Larson published the Handbook of Religion and Mental Health.
+This was a monumental publication of nearly 700 pages that gathered together over two thousand articles published on the topic concluding "it is clear that much of the general public and a growing number of Health Professionals believe that religion and good health are somehow related" (Koenig, McCullough, & Larson, 2001, p.
 59).
+In 2003, Harold Koenig (a co-editor of the aforementioned Handbook) established a Summer Workshop on Spirituality and Health to provide a forum for the growing number of worldwide researchers in the field.
+This workshop has been run annually for the past 14 years.
 Koenig is Professor of Psychiatry at Duke University Medical Centre and has produced over 500 publications largely focused on Spirituality and Health.